 Welcome to the IDF XLA Community Center

-The IDF XLA Community Center is your online source for credible X-Lined Agammaglobulinemia (XLA) information, clinical reference, publications and support.
+The IDF XLA Community Center is your online source for credible X-Linked Agammaglobulinemia (XLA) information, clinical reference, publications and support.
 The Immune Deficiency Foundation (IDF) created this center to provide information, education and support about assessment, diagnosis, treatment, and issues of health and well-being for people living with XLA and their families.

 Overview of XLA and ARA